meilisearch/engine-team/issue-templates/roadmap-issue.md

 - [ ] EM checks with the mini-dashboard maintainer if a new version of the mini-dashboard has been released and if we want to integrate it.
 - [ ] Usage of each feature should be provided in the related PRD (if no PRD, in the GitHub issue) by the end of the sprint.
 - [ ] EM writes the changelog for the release.
-- [ ] Review of the changelogs by engine team developers (for the technical information), PM (for the feature promotion) and docs team for English expression.
+- [ ] Review of the changelogs by engine team developers (for the technical information), & PM (for the feature promotion).
 - [ ] At the end of the phase, if features are missing or are not ready to be integrated into the release, EM should inform the other teams on #ms-releases (internal Slack).
 The not-ready issues for the sprint should be removed from the Milestone.

 # Pre-release phase (weeks 9-12)